laurent-martin/aspera-api-examples/README.md

 Refer to the [HSTS documentation](https://www.ibm.com/docs/en/ahts/4.4?topic=linux-set-up-hsts-node-api) to create a user and get the credentials.

-Typically, a node api user is created like this:
+Typically, a Node API user is created like this:

 ```bash
 /opt/aspera/bin/asnodeadmin -a -u my_node_username -p my_node_password -x my_transfer_user
 ```

+> [!NOTE]
-> **Note:** Access key credentials (id and secret) can also be used for the node api user.
+> Access key credentials (id and secret) can also be used for the Node API user.

 ## Shares